Best HVAC Schools in Minnesota

 2. Contact admissions to confirm start dates and application requirements.

-3. Ask about financial aid if needed.
+3. Ask about payment options if needed.

 4. Sign up for EPA Section 608 prep if it’s not built into the program.